vikrampawar/vikrampawar.github.io/_posts/2019-11-30-Go-ecoserver.markdown

 Any request to the above server are dispatched to one of the calls to the function `HandleFunc(pattern string, handler func(ResponseWriter, *Request))`.
 Which of these is called depends on the url of the incoming request.

-The pattern '/' will catch all request coming to this server.
+The pattern '/' will catch all requests coming to this server.

 The function will have access to the whole request and will have to generate the response that will be sent to the server which the server will display as a result of the HTTP call.